By investigators, for newsrooms.

 Basile Simon

 Basile is a researcher working at the intersection of engineering, law, and journalism.
-He leads the law program at the Starling Lab for Data Integrity at Stanford and USC, and is a resident with the ECCHR law firm in the cross-NGO investigative group Investigative Commons.
-He co-founded Airwars, a civilian harm watchdog, in 2014 and has designed archiving and verification workflows ever since.
+He co-founded Airwars in 2014 and has designed archiving and verification workflows ever since.

 Niko Para

-Niko co-founded Syrian Archive in 2014 and has since worked in Berlin and New York with NGOs, media organisations, and businesses across the public and private sectors, including Security Force Monitor at Columbia Law School's Human Rights Institute.
-He co-founded DOT • STUDIO in 2024 — a development agency for projects with social impact.
+Niko co-founded Syrian Archive in 2014 and has since worked with NGOs and media organisations, including Security Force Monitor.
+He co-founded DOT • STUDIO with Tilman.

 Tilman Miraß